 Examples of FactoryLogix Built-In Industry 4.0 Functionality:

 Based on this unique visibility of operations, past, current and extrapolated into the future, numerous features of FactoryLogix exist that are specific to Industry 4.0, and built-in as native parts of the platform, including the following:

 In ‘ETO’ mode, FactoryLogix maintains a neutral “digital twin” of each product, that is independent of any pre-determined production configuration.
 Instead, FactoryLogix enables the factory to process products through any capable production route as required to achieve the desired end configuration.
 This Just-In-Time routing and processing provides the flexibility required for Engineer to Order, while maintaining the same level of process traceability and documentation as would be expected with traditional more predetermined production.

 Unlike other MES approaches, FactoryLogix does not need to maintain endless sets of bills of materials belonging to product variants in order to achieve configure-to-order.
 Instead, FactoryLogix maintains a primary configuration against which ‘options’ driven down from, for example, ERP can be invoked which change not only the product content to be assembled, but automatically drives changes to the process route and even the visual work instructions—completely automatically without engineering or operator intervention.
 This capability enables fully automatic adaptation to endless unique BOM variants down to single-piece-flow of production if desired.
-In this way the maintenance of the product data an order of magnitude easier when dealing with products with several variants.
+In this way the maintenance of the product data is an order of magnitude easier when dealing with products with several variants.
 This is a key requirement in order that manufacturing can respond fast enough to accommodate customers changing requests.

 For the ultimate in single-piece-flow and completely personalized product manufacturing, FactoryLogix brings full automation of this challenging environment—and has done it with a completely out-of-the box solution.
 Automate to order allows the definition of, for example, specific cut, measurement, and other operations pertinent to each individual production unit and/or key material to be defined.
 These single-piece work specifications are automatically driven through the work instructions and automation, allowing very specific make to order processes as part of the normal production environment.